deroneriksson/python-wsi-preprocessing/docs/index.md

 | ------------------------ | ------------------------------------ |
 | ![Tissue Heat Map](images/slide-2-tile-tissue-heatmap.png "Tissue Heat Map") | ![Tissue Heat Map on Original](images/slide-2-tile-tissue-heatmap-original.png "Tissue Heat Map on Original") |

-We can see a variety of slide statistics displayed on the tile summaries.
-We can see that slide #2 has dimensions of 57,922x44,329.
+We see a variety of slide statistics displayed on the tile summaries.
+We see that slide #2 has dimensions of 57,922x44,329.
 After scaling down the slide width and height by 1/32x, we have a `png` image with dimensions 1,810x1,385.
 Breaking this image down into 32x32 tiles, we have 57 rows and 44 columns, making a total of 2,508 tiles.
 Using our tissue segmentation filtering algorithms,